Targa Rignano

 The Padova–Bovolenta race (1900–1908) was an automobile, voiturette and motorcycle race.
 The first day had a 10 km straight race speedrecord track between the cities of Padova and Bovolenta in Italy, followed by a 1 km race in Padova the next day.
-The name Targa Rignano was only used in the years 1902, 1903 and 1904, as conte Rignano was involved.
-The race was not held 1905 to 1908, and after a fatal spectator accident involving Diatto-driver Dal Torso (1908), the Italian Parliament asked for it to end.
+The name Targa Rignano was only used in 1902, 1903 and 1904, as conte Rignano was involved.
+The race was not held from 1905 to 1908, and after a fatal spectator accident involving Diatto-driver Dal Torso (1908), the Italian Parliament asked for it to end.